 Therefore, any person who fulfills any of the following conditions in the free zone of the UAE could be a “free zone person” carrying out an economic activity:

-• Fixed Place PE or Deemed PE:-The head office would normally be regarded as either a fixed place PE or a deemed PE depending on the circumstances.
-However, it is only the free zone extractive and non-extractive business of the company, which can be the part of the business registered in the free zone, which is subjected to the zero percent corporate tax on the eligible income.
+Fixed Place PE or Deemed The head office would normally be regarded as either a fixed place PE or a deemed PE depending on the circumstances.
+However, it is only the free zone extractive and non-extractive business of the company, which can be part of the business registered in the free zone, which is subjected to the zero percent corporate tax on the eligible income.

 3.2.
 Substance Requirement for Free Zone Persons

-• Outsourcing and Supervision:-In this respect, a free zone entity may enter into a contract with any person in the United Arab Emirates or any person in third countries, which are not related to the United Arab Emirates, for carrying out research and development (R&D) in relation to the generation of qualifying intellectual property to the extent that the free zone entity can exercise sufficient control over the contracted activities.
+Outsourcing and Supervision:-In this respect, a free zone entity may enter into a contract with any person in the United Arab Emirates or any person in a third countries, which is not related to the United Arab Emirates, for carrying out research and development (R&D) about the generation of qualifying intellectual property to the extent that the free zone entity can exercise sufficient control over the contracted activities.

 3.3.
 Adjustments to Qualifying Income